osa-ora/ocp-ai-custom-mcp-demo/README.md

 <img width="1477" height="721" alt="Screenshot 2026-06-11 at 12 04 44 AM" src="https://github.com/user-attachments/assets/1c8f1742-cf05-439d-8dd9-acf3e00e55d7" />

+Try to modify the prompt to give the LLM guidelines how to use the HR MCP server, for example: "if you don't have the employee_code try to get it first before calling other functions."

-To connect to it remotely from ChatBox for example, get the route URL or execute the following command.
+To connect to this KCP server remotely from outside OpenShift, for example: ChatBox application, get the route URL or execute the following command.

 ```
 oc get route hr-mcp-server -n hr-mcp -o jsonpath='{.spec.host}{"\n"}'